fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

     * Create conductors in the simulation box.
     * Create a Cartesian mesh (Yee cells) and correctly apply the 1/3-2/3 rule to ensure accuracy.
-    * Add an excitation port with signal.
     * Inspect the finished 3D model with AppCSXCAD.

 * **Boundary Conditions**: Understand the available boundary conditions in openEMS and their physical interpretation.

+* **Ports and Excitations.** Add an excitation port with signal.
+Understand the purpose of ports and the existence of different port types.
+Recognize a Gaussian pulse's waveform, frequency spectrum, and its advantages in FDTD simulations.

 * **Simulate**: Run simulation to obtain the S-parameters (frequency response) of the waveguide.
+Understand the meanings of convergence, divergence, and "blow-ups".

 * **Built-in Post-Processing**: Calculate the final frequency response (S-parameters) and time-domain signal waveforms.